 3 Protection criteria

 In space-to-Earth and Earth-to-space links there is an incentive to minimize link margins in order to save mass and power, to reduce interference and in the interests of economy.
 In space-to-space links this incentive is re-doubled as both ends of the link are space-borne.
-Typical overall link design margins, which consider in the case of data relay satellites the space-to-space link in tandem with the space-to-Earth or Earth-to-space link (sometimes referred to as the feeder link), are generally around 2-3 dB, after making allowance for any necessary margins to offset the effect of weather on the feeder link.
-The link design margin for the space-to-space link may be as small as 1 dB, due to the extreme constraints of launching both transmitting and receiving systems into space in contrast to the possibility of enlarging the antenna of a ground receiving station.
+Typical overall link design margins, which consider in the case of data relay satellites the space-to-space link in tandem with the space-to-Earth or Earth-to-space link (sometimes referred to as the feeder link), are generally around 2-4 dB, but in some cases may be on the order of 1 dB after making allowance for any necessary margins to offset the effect of weather on the feeder link.
+The link design margin for the space-to-space link is often the limiting factor, due to the extreme constraints of launching both transmitting and receiving systems into space in contrast to the possibility of enlarging the antenna of a ground receiving station.

 Considering these low design margins, levels of interference causing reduction of link margin by as little as 0.2 dB could be harmful to space-to-space links.

 However, in most cases, particularly at higher frequencies, these links will not be permanently affected by a single source of interference from the ground, as the link geometry is constantly changing due to the movement of the low-orbiting spacecraft.
-The duration of interference will depend on the beamwidth of the receiving antenna on the relay satellite.
-Typical beamwidths are 3° at 2 GHz and 0.3° at 26 GHz.
-Corresponding durations of interference for a typical low-orbiting signal source are 17 min for a 3° beam and 1 min for a 0.3° beam, as illustrated in Fig. 1.
 On the other hand, interference patterns which recur whenever a specific link geometry occurs will cause systematic problems to real-time observations of the Earth’s surface below a low-orbit spacecraft.

 The levels causing harmful interference to the Earth-to-space links will depend on the apportionment of margins to the tandem Earth-to-space and space-to-space links.
 The geometry of the Earth-to-space links towards the data relay satellite does not vary with time.

-In the analyses which follow, the bench-mark of link margin reduction by 0.4 dB due to single-entry interference has been assumed, which has been used in other similar cases (Reports ITU-R S.560, ITU-R S.872, ITU-R S.561 and ITU-R S.712).
-This corresponds to a required ratio of system noise power to interference power (N/I) within the referenced bandwidth of at least 10 dB.
+In the analyses which follow, the bench-mark of link margin reduction by 0.4 dB due to single-entry interference has been assumed, which has been used in other similar cases.
+This corresponds to a required ratio of interference power to system noise power (I/N) within the referenced bandwidth of at most-10 dB.

 3.1 Reference bandwidth

 The systems use direct-modulation schemes, so that the reference bandwidth in which a protection ratio must be specified depends upon the lowest data rate and receiver bandwidth likely to be employed.
-For space-to-space links operating at frequencies in band 10, the minimum data rate is likely to be around 1 kbit/s whereas for band 9 it is likely to be around 100 bit/s.
-For simplicity, protection criteria have been quoted with reference to a bandwidth of 1 kHz, although in certain cases a smaller reference bandwidth would be more appropriate.
+For space-to-space links operating at frequencies in the 2 GHz band, the minimum data rate is likely to be around 1 kbit/s whereas for the higher frequency bands, it is likely to be at least 1 Mbit/s.
+Thus, the recommended value for the reference bandwidth in the 2 GHz band is 1 kHz and in the higher bands is 1 MHz.

 3.2 Reference percentage of time